chunyeah/CCLogSystem/README.md

 * Provide the Developer UI to review and email the logs in the App

 ####Installation
+CCLogSytem is available as a [CocoaPod](http://cocoapods.org/?q=CCLogSystem).

+	pod 'CCLogSystem'

-CCLogSytem is available as a [CocoaPod](http://cocoapods.org/?q=CCLogSystem).You can also simply copy all the source files located inside CCLogSystem/CCLogSystem/* into your iOS project.
+You can also simply copy all the source files located inside CCLogSystem/CCLogSystem/* into your iOS project.

 ####Example